dbghelp/CDC-Voucher-App/README.md

 # CDC-Voucher-App
-Android App for CDC Voucher
+Android App for CDC Vouchers

 Created this because I don't want to dig up link whenever I need to use CDC voucher